Manchester Super Giants

-Manchester Originals are a franchise 100-ball cricket side based in the city of Manchester.
+Manchester Super Giants, formerly known as Manchester Originals, are a franchise 100-ball cricket team based in the city of Manchester.
 The team represents Lancashire in the newly founded The Hundred competition, beginning in the 2021 season, and playing at Old Trafford.

 History

-The announcement of the new eight-team men's and women's tournament series in 2019 was not without controversy, with the likes of Virat Kohli criticising the England and Wales Cricket Board (ECB) for pursuing a shift away from Test cricket, while others argued the format should have followed the established and successful Twenty20 format.
-The ECB, however, decided it needed a unique format to draw crowds.

-It was announced in June 2019 that the side would be named the Manchester Originals, and would draw on players from Lancashire in the inaugural draft.
-It had been reported that other names such as the Manchester Bees and a Lancashire name were considered but rejected.
+In May 2019, the England and Wales Cricket Board had applied for trademarks for six of the eight Hundred franchises, with those based at The Oval and Old Trafford the only absentees.
+It was not until June that the name Manchester Originals was confirmed, as was the fact that the franchise would represent just one county, Lancashire.
+Other names had been rumoured in the press, including Manchester Storm and Manchester Bees, as well as a name featuring "Lancashire" amid fears that a Manchester team would alienate fans from outside of the city.

-Other regions such as Surrey and Kent were required to amalgamate their Hundred sides, however, Lancashire was one of the few regions spared this controversy.
-Lancashire chief executive Daniel Gidney has however suggested this will serve as a handicap for the region rather than a benefit, arguing that the other merged regions will enjoy greater marketing powers and better coaching resources.
+The Originals' alignment with just one county allowed them to avoid early pressure to select as many players from affiliated counties as possible, but Lancashire chief executive Daniel Gidney argued this would prove a handicap, as the other franchises would enjoy greater marketing powers and better coaching resources.

-In July 2019 the side announced that former Lancashire and Australia batsman Simon Katich would be the team's first coach.
+In July 2019 the team announced that former Lancashire and Australia batsman Simon Katich would be the team's first coach.
 Katich most recently coached Caribbean Premier League winners Trinbago Knight Riders and Royal Challengers Bangalore in the Indian Premier League.
 He is joined by Lancashire head coach Glen Chapple and assistant coach Mark Chilton.

 The inaugural Hundred draft took place in October 2019 and with the Originals having claimed Jos Buttler as their England centrally-contracted player, and Kate Cross and Sophie Ecclestone the women's players, they were looking to build on their early picks.
 They were also joined by England internationals Matt Parkinson and Saqib Mahmood as local icon picks (players from their director county Lancashire).

 As part of the 2025 Hundred sale, the ECB gave Lancashire County Cricket Club a 51% stake in the franchise with the remaining 49% sold in an auction process.
 Lancashire County Cricket Club opted to sell 21% of their stake with RP-Sanjiv Goenka Group acquiring 70% of the franchise.
 They took operational control on 1 October 2025.
+The franchise was renamed ahead of the 2026 The Hundred season.

+Captain Aiden Markram left the men's side for personal reasons after five games, with Michael Bracewell being signed as a replacement and Jos Buttler replacing him as captain.
+The men's side finished 2nd in the table with 20 points qualifying for the Eliminator.
+They beat Sunrisers Leeds by 20 runs at the Oval to qualify for a place in the Final.
+In the final they beat the Trent Rockets by five wickets to win their inaugural title, with Tim Seifert scoring 72 runs in their winning chase.
+The women's side also had their best ever finish in the 2026 edition of the competition, finishing fourth.